-- "Is the corporation’s compliance program well designed?"
+- Is the corporation’s compliance program well designed?

-- "Is the program being applied earnestly and in good faith?"
-In other words, is the program being implemented effectively?
+- Is the program being applied earnestly and in good faith?
+(Is the program adequately resourced and empowered to function effectively?)

-- "Does the corporation’s compliance program work" in practice?
+- Does the corporation’s compliance program work in practice?

 June ECCP 2020 Updates